rob9315/mcproxy/README.md

 # mcproxy

-A wrapper for mineflayer able to generate packets for actual minecraft clients to connect
+A wrapper for mineflayer able to generate packets for actual minecraft clients to connect to

+This project includes a working proxy instance but the main focus is to make persistency through reconnections available as an importable class.

 # DISCLAIMER: STILL WAITING FOR MINEFLAYER UPDATE TO LOG objectUUID